pinheirodps/Test/README.md

 Builder - to create and configure objects (it was reused for the given code)

 I used an implementation based on interfaces respecting object-oriented and generics.

+Frameworks used:
+JavaEE Servlet, Groovy, Junit, mockito

+How did I implement this challenge?
+0 - Servlet receives the request
+1 - read template groovy
+2 - fill the values on html